-Financial management of the Newburgh Community Land Bank (NCLB) offers readers of these financial statements this narrative overview and analysis of the financial activities for the NCLB for the fiscal year ended June 30, 2016.
+Financial management of the Newburgh Community Land Bank (NCLB or the Land Bank) offers readers of these financial statements this narrative overview and analysis of the financial activities for the NCLB for the fiscal year ended June 30, 2017.
 This discussion and analysis is designed to assist the reader in focusing on the significant financial issues and activities and to identify any significant changes in financial position.
 The NCLB encourages its readers to consider the information presented here in conjunction with the financial statements taken as a whole.